MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task01.md

 	2. [Parts]({{ site.baseurl }}/pages/cars-parts.html "Tools")
 1. Clean table or work area
 2. If table is hard surfaced, cover table with pads
-3. Set car box on table or work area
+3. Set car box on table or work area (this might require two people)

+## Verification

+When you have collected the parts and tools and put the car on the table, you are ready to [continute to the next task](/{{ site.baseurl }}/pages/cars-maserati-task02.html).